smx-smx/EzDotnet/README.md

 Returns a handle to the loaded assembly

-- `bool clrDeInit(PLGHANDLE handle)`
+- `bool clrDeInit(ASMHANDLE handle)`

 Deinitializes the assembly

-- `int runMethod(PLGHANDLE handle, const char *typeName, const char *methodName)`
+- `int runMethod(ASMHANDLE handle, const char *typeName, const char *methodName)`

 Runs the method `methodName` inside the class `typeName` given a `handle` to the assembly loaded with `clrInit`

-## How to use
-You will need to create a shared library that links against CLRHost or MonoHost and uses the APIs described in the previous section.

-You will then need a way to inject this DLL in the process you're targeting.
+## Use cases

+### Executable or Library
+You can use this project inside an executable or a shared library.
+You can either link statically against a single loader or you can load them dynamically, so that the CLR engine to use (CLR/CoreCLR/Mono) can be chosen at runtime

+### Cygwin Interop
+This project enables you to call Cygwin code from .NET.
+For this use case, the entry point (`samples/cli/ezdotnet`) **MUST** be compiled under Cygwin.

+In other words, you can call code Cygwin code from .NET only if you're starting with a Cygwin process, and you load .NET afterwards.
+Starting from Win32 and calling into Cygwin will **NOT** work

+### Process Injection
+If you're building a shared library, you can inject it into another process to enable it to run .NET code.
-There are several tools and ways to achieve this, for example
+For this use case you will need to use a library injector There are several tools and ways to achieve this, for example

 - Google (Windows: there are dozen injectors available as prebuilt tools)